Large-billed crow

 The large-billed crow (Corvus macrorhynchos), formerly referred to widely as the jungle crow, is a widespread Asian species of crow.
 It is very adaptable and is able to survive on a wide range of food sources, making it capable of colonizing new areas, due to which it is often considered a nuisance, especially on islands.
 It has a large bill, which is the source of its scientific name macrorhynchos (Ancient Greek for "long-billed") and it is sometimes known by the common name thick-billed crow.
 It can also be mistaken for a common raven.
 The eastern jungle crow and Indian jungle crow were once considered conspecific and together called the jungle crow.

-Subspecies
+Taxonomy

 The large-billed crow was formally described in 1837 by the German naturalist Johann Georg Wagler under the current binomial name Corvus macrorhynchos.
 The type locality is the island of Java.
 The specific epithet macrorhynchos is from Ancient Greek μακρορρυγχος/makrorrhunkhos meaning "long-billed".

+The taxonomy has a long and complicated history, and is still not fully resolved.
+Although ornithologists suspect that several species may be involved, the species limits are uncertain as each of the published studies only samples a few of the taxa.

+Early in the 20th century the large-billed crow together with the Bismarck crow (Corvus insularis), Torresian crow (Corvus orru), little crow (Corvus bennetti) and Philippine jungle crow (Corvus philippinus) were all considered to be conspecific with the Australian raven (Corvus coronoides).
+In 1929 the German ornithologist Ernst Hartert split the expanded Corvus coronoides into several species based on the size of the throat hackles and the colour of the base of the neck feathers.

-Eight subspecies are recognised.
+Ten subspecies are recognised.
 Some are distinctive vocally, morphologically and genetically, leading to treatments that raise some of them into species status.